oceanprotocol/docs/content/setup/quickstart.md

 ---
 title: Quickstart
-description: Do a quick test drive of Ocean Protocol components or interact with the network by using Jupyter notebooks.
+description: Do a quick test drive of Ocean.
 ---

-## 🐳 Developers: Barge

 Developers can run and try every [Ocean software component](/concepts/components/) on their local machine, all at once, using Docker Compose.
 Ocean Protocol software developers do this often, to test their code against all the other Ocean components.